We have updated our data protection policies on 24 May 2018.

 - Location and travel data is collected using, for example, card readers, location data and DTE.

-- Boarding data is collected on passengers boarding vehicles, e.g. from the Travel Card reader.
+- Boarding data is collected on passengers boarding vehicles, e.g. from the HSL card reader.

 - Data related to mobile is received from operators.